-5.3 WAN
+B. WAN

-We implemented GIRAF (Section 5.1) and deployed it in PlanetLab, using 8 nodes located in Switzerland, Japan, California USA, Georgia USA, China, Poland, United Kingdom, and Sweden.
+We implemented round synchronization (Section VI) and deployed it in PlanetLab, using 8 nodes located in Switzerland, Japan, California USA, Georgia USA, China, Poland, United Kingdom, and Sweden.
 The participating processes on these nodes are started up non-synchronously, and then synchronized and continue running for an overall of 300 communication rounds per experiment.
 We consider only rounds that occur after the system stabilizes for the first time (with respect to the model) to eliminate startup effects.
 The experiment was repeated with different timeouts, 33 times (runs) for each timeout.
-The PlanetLab node located in United Kingdom was chosen to serve as the leader for the leader-based protocols, since it was found to be well connected using the same method as was done for our LAN experiment (Section 5.2).
+The PlanetLab node located in United Kingdom was chosen to serve as the leader for the leader-based protocols, since it was found to be well connected using the same method as was done for our LAN experiment (Section VII-A).
 We measure the time and number of rounds until the appropriate conditions for global decision are satisfied for each model, starting at 15 random points of each run, and the average of these represent the run.
-Additionally, we measure the fraction of rounds in each run that satisfy the timeliness requirements of the different models.
+We also measure the fraction of rounds in each run that satisfy the timeliness requirements of the different models.

-Figure 1(d) shows how timeouts translate to fraction of delivered messages (p in Section 4) as measured in our experiment.
-We have chosen to work with timeouts which assure that up to 99% messages are delivered on time, since it is known that in WANs, the maximal latency can be orders of magnitude longer than the usual latency [5, 3], and thus assuring 100% is unrealistic.
+Figure 1(d) shows how timeouts translate to fraction of delivered messages (p in Section V) as measured in our experiment.
+We have chosen to work with timeouts which assure that up to 99% messages are delivered on time, since it is known that in WANs, the maximal latency can be orders of magnitude longer than the usual latency [5], [3], and thus assuring 100% is unrealistic.

-Figure 1(e) shows the measured P{ES} , $P{\Diamond AFM}$, $P{\Diamond LM}$ and $P{\Diamond WLM}$, averaged over the repetitions of the experiment for each timeout, as well as the 95% confidence interval for the average.
+Figure 1(e) shows the measured coverage P{ES} , $P{\Diamond AFM}$, $P{\Diamond LM}$ and $P{\Diamond WLM}$, averaged over the repetitions of the experiment for each timeout, as well as the 95% confidence interval for the average.
 Figure 1(f) shows the varience of the values used to calculate the average points in Figure 1(e).
-We see that the timeliness requirements of $\Diamond WLM$ are satisfied much more frequently than for the other models.
+We see that $\Diamond WLM$ has much better coverage than the other models.
 This is because $\Diamond WLM$ only requires timeliness from the incoming and outgoing links of the leader.
-We also observe that $\Diamond LM$ and $\Diamond WLM$ are much easier to satisfy than $\Diamond AFM$ and ES.
+We also observe that $\Diamond LM$ and $\Diamond WLM$ have much better coverage than $\Diamond AFM$ and ES.
 For example, for a timeout of 160ms we get $P{ES} = 0$, $P{\Diamond AFM} = 0.4$ while $P{\Diamond LM} = 0.79$ and $P{\Diamond WLM} = 0.94$.

-We see that ES rounds are really rare, especially with short timeouts (for example when the timeout is less than 200ms, $P{ES} = 0$), which matches the IID-based prediction of Section 4 (on average, a timeout of 200ms corresponds to p = 0.95 used in IID analysis, i.e., 95% of messages arrive on time).
+We see that ES rounds are really rare, especially with short timeouts (for example when the timeout is less than 200ms, $P{ES} = 0$), which matches the IID-based prediction of Section V (on average, a timeout of 200ms corresponds to p = 0.95 used in IID analysis, i.e., 95% of messages arrive on time).
 We observe that while the confidence intervals of $P{\Diamond AFM}$, $P{\Diamond LM}$, and $P{\Diamond WLM}$ are small and diminish as we increase the timeout, the confidence intervals for ES grow.
 Given a fixed number of measurements, the interval length follows from the variance.
 ES has high variance even for large timeouts, due to message loss.
 While in some runs, over 80% of rounds satisfy ES with a timeout of 350ms, in others only 30% do.
 For short timeouts the variance of ES is low and its confidence intervals are short since the incidence of ES rounds is consistently low.